-She became Girls' Worker in September of 1923 and organized the first Girl Scout group in 1924, after completing training with Juliette Low during a special training session at the George Peabody College for Teachers.
+She became Girls' Worker in September of 1923 and organized the first Girl Scout group in 1924, after completing training with Juliette Low, Girl Scouts founder, during a special training session at the George Peabody College for Teachers.
 Josephine's time with the group came to an abrupt end when she married a former schoolmate and co-worker, Guerney Holloway, the Boys' Worker at Bethlehem Center.
 After the June 30, 1925, wedding, Miss Mathee Nutt, center director, informed the new Mrs. Holloway that a married Girls' Worker would not have enough time for the girls.
 Holloway resigned in the fall of 1925.
 Not sharing the same enthusiasm and persistence of Mrs. Holloway, the next Girls' Worker allowed the troop to fold.

 Almost twenty years passed before the black troop was reinstated in 1943 through Mrs. Holloway's efforts.
-Josephine Holloway returned to school and received a bachelor's degree in business form Tennessee A&I State College.
+Josephine Holloway returned to school and received a bachelor's degree in business from Tennessee A&I State College.
 She served as assistant registrar at Fisk University (1927-34), before taking a job with the state Tennessee Department of Welfare.

 When resistance to her petitions to the all-white Girl Scout Council continued, she "organized an unofficial club for black girls, with gingham uniforms, but soon learned the girls longed to become 'real Girl Scouts."
 With the help of her husband, Dr. Guerney Holloway, she began removing the obstacles.
-During her husband's studies at the University of Chicago, he was able to purchase the handbooks which the local Girl Scout Council would not allow her to buy.
+During her husband's studies at the University of Chicago, he was able to obtain the handbooks which the local Girl Scout Council would not allow her to buy.
 Mrs. Holloway taught the girls the Girl Scout promise, the laws, and everything needed for their investiture into Girl Scouting.
 Former Council president Juli Mosley said in a tribute to Mrs. Holloway: "With this trained group of girls, the Council could not deny membership.
-So, in 1943 troop 200 became a reality and began
+So, in 1943 troop 200 became a reality and began Girl Scouting in Nashville for black girls."
+Holloway's three daughters Nareda, Josephine, and

-Girl Scouting in Nashville for black girls."
-Holloway's three daughters Nareda, Josephine, and Weslia, became members of her troop.
+Weslia, became members of her troop.

-In November of 1944, Mrs. Holloway joined the Girl Scout Council's professional staff as an organizer and field advisor.
+In November of 1944, Mrs. Holloway joined the Nashville Girl Scout Council's professional staff as an organizer and field advisor.
 She also served as a district director and a camp director.
 In 1951, the Council honored her by naming its new camp for Negro girls "Camp Holloway."
 Other honors include the "Sojourner Truth Award" from the Nashville Chapter of the National Association of Business and Professional Women and the "Zeta of the Year Award" from Zeta Phi Beta Sorority.

-Mrs. Holloway retired from her scouting career on June 15, 1963.
+Mrs. Holloway retired from her scouting career on June 15, 1963 and was honored as a "Hidden Heroine" by GSUSA in 1976.
 She died on December 7, 1988.
+In 2019, a Metro Historical Commission marker was erected in her honor at the Nashville Service Center of the Girl Scouts of Middle Tennessee.